Considerations for Spring Hiking and Backpacking at Lake Tahoe

 Become a Patron!

-Below is a comprehensive video I produced about hiking at Lake Tahoe during the spring.
+Below is a video I produced about hiking at Lake Tahoe during the spring.
 This video covers the considerations I pose regarding the volatile nature of springtime conditions.
 Additionally, I offer the tips that I write about in the companion article Tips for Spring Hiking in the Mountains at Lake Tahoe.

 Please note that I wrote this article about hiking, not advanced mountaineering.
 This article is for beginner and intermediate adventures, so most of my recommendations are common sense solutions rather than technical skills requiring specialized gear.
 Also note that I fully embrace the philosophy that “the summit is optional, the descent is mandatory.”
 There’s no benefit to becoming a casualty of the mountains.
 I always advocate turning back when in doubt.